symbolworks/symbolfront/README.md

 ```
 Applications.

-    Welcome to applications menu.
+    Welcome to applications directory.
 Please enter a command.

 Commands.